sahana-n-h/Hash-Cracker/README.md

 - 🔁 Compares against words from an internal wordlist (`wordlist.txt`)
 - 🔓 Reveals the original word if the hash matches
 - ❌ If no match is found, shows a error message
-- 🌐 Frontend and Backend fully deployed using Render
+- 🌐 Frontend and Backend fully deployed in AWS

 ---